TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 ### Missing Protections
-For a safe and robust power bank, *IP5306* lacks these protections:
+For a safe and robust power bank, *IP5306* lacks these two protections:

 * **Temperature Sensor:**
   No support for external temperature sensors.
 External temperature sensors typically detect catastrophic battery failures during charging.
 * **Revers Battery Polarity:**
   Connecting the battery in reverse polarity destroys the chip.
 Since rechargeable batteries are typically not serviceable in portable devices and powerbanks, such a protection is normally not needed (with proper assembly).

-So these two areas are on you:
+To cover this:

 * Use an affordable [Dallas](https://done.land/components/data/sensor/temperature/dallas/) temperature sensor (or similar).
 They can be connected directly to your microcontroller, and in case of excessive temperatures, your microcontroller can disable the charger via *I2C*.
 * Add an *ideal diode* if you do not hard-wire the battery (in which case there would be the risk of users not replacing the battery in correct polarity).